Roman1975/NetCore/readme.txt

-This example shows how to create REST API with dotnet core and postgreSQL on MAC OS X Discovered topics:
+This examples demonstrate how to use .Net core on MAC OS X

+I used
-1. EF works with PostgreeSQL
+1. PostgreeSQL
-2. Migrations
+2. ASP.NET API  with versioining
-3. Versioning
+3. EF with migrations

-4. REST API
-5. I’ve got plans for the next bunch of things:
+Discovered topcis
-	- Add Unit of Work pattern and create more layers (projects)
+1. Unit of Work pattern
+2. Layered App
+3. Logging in NetCore?
+4. Automapper?
-	- Add OAUTH 2.0
+5. OAUTH 2.0

 Requirements: